nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/_index.md

   - name: "Dr Steven Tucker"
     image: "" #images/clients/avater-3.jpg
     designation: "Senior Lecturer - University of Aberdeen"
     content: "In terms of communication, Nadia is excellent in both written and verbal forms.
 She [was] a well-mannered and pleasant student, with a relaxed and independent approach to learning.
 Nadia is more than capable of rising to a challenge and succeeding in making the most of every opportunity.
 All things considered, Nadia is a fully rounded, mature individual, with a talent and determination that will ensure success where ever her career takes her next."

+    # testimonial item loop
+  - name: "Albéric Martel"
+    image: "" #images/clients/avater-3.jpg
+    designation: "Freelance Software Developer"
+    content: "It was a pleasure to work with Nadia.
+She is a very communicative and positive person.
+She has very good human and technical skills and is always seeking to get the best of herself as well as help others do so.
+It would be a pleasure to collaborate again.
+Reach out to her - you won't be disappointed."

 ---